The Northern Alliance for Greenhouse Action

 NAGA's goal is to substantially contribute to the transition to a low-carbon future by delivering effective programs and leveraging local government, community and business action.

-NAGA's members are the local councils of Banyule, Darebin, Hume, Manningham, Melbourne, Moreland, Whittlesea, Yarra, Nillumbik Shire Council and the Moreland Energy Foundation (MEFL).
+NAGA's members are the local councils of Banyule, Darebin, Hume, Manningham, Melbourne, Moreland, Whittlesea, Yarra, Nillumbik Shire Council and the Australian Energy Foundation (previously the Moreland Energy Foundation or MEFL).

 NAGA and its members have demonstrated significant climate change action innovation at the local government and regional level.
 NAGA also establishes partnerships and linkages with state and federal government agencies and departments, local government and industry associations, research institutions, community groups and consultants, to facilitate climate change action in the northern metropolitan region.
 View NAGA's Stategic Plan for more information.